After completing basic level of narration in previous four articles, here we are to learn the advanced level rules to change the narration.

 Indirect – They cried that Spring had forgotten the garden, so they will live here all the year round.

-How to Change the Narration of a Sentence with a Vocative Word or an Addressing Word:
+Indirect Narration of a Sentence with a Vocative Word or an Addressing Word:

 1. Direct – I said, “John, are you busy now?”